Ludo.ai

 What export formats does each support?

-Meshy exports GLB, FBX, OBJ, USDZ, STL, BLEND, and 3MF, with plugins for Unity, Unreal, Godot, Roblox Studio, and Blender.
-Ludo exports GLB with textures (recommended for engines) plus OBJ, STL, PLY, and OFF geometry, and accepts eleven formats including FBX for its re-texturing mode.
+Meshy exports GLB, GLTF, FBX, OBJ, USDZ, STL, and 3MF, with plugins for Unity, Unreal, Godot, Roblox Studio, Blender, Maya, ZBrush and 3ds Max.
+Ludo exports GLB with textures, rig and animation clips (recommended for engines) plus OBJ, STL, PLY, and OFF geometry, and accepts eleven formats including FBX for uploads, rigging and re-texturing.

 Do both work with Claude and Cursor via MCP?